Six Considerations for Getting the Best Colocation Pricing

 6. Managed Services: At any point after the initial install will you need someone to physically access your racks?
 Many providers charge if they need to manage your systems and some build service fees into your contract.
 You may not need managed services because you have your own IT professional so those built-in fees may need to be adjusted.
 It all depends on your preference, but looking out for those fees is important to understanding what and when you’ll be charged.

 When making the move to colocation it is important to understand that it is more than just buying a rack.
 By knowing what the cost encompasses can help you to find the right data center partner and may just save you thousands of dollars.
 Be sure you know what is included, where cost savings can be found, and if there are any fees that might be billed after the contract.
-To assist in helping you pick the best facility download our white paper “24 Questions to Ask Before Choosing a Colocation Provider.”
+To assist in helping you pick the best facility read our “24 Questions to Ask Before Choosing a Colocation Provider.”
 It will provide you all the valuable information needed to negotiate the best deal.